JamesFator/Cryptogotchi/README.md

 # Cryptogotchi
-Adopt a cryptocurrency in this Tamagotchi style web game
+Adopt a cryptocurrency in this Tamagotchi style web game written using React JS.

 [Try it here!](https://jamesfator.com/cryptogotchi/)